agnos-ai/northwind/README.md

 ## Introduction

 This repository will spin a RDFox server with the Northwind data store.
 You will need to have Docker running on your local machine.
-Please visit the official Docker web site to download and install Docker.
+Please visit the official Docker website to download and install Docker.
 For detailed information on the Northwind sample data store, please refer to the following article: https://medium.com/agnos-ai/northwind-sql-vs-sparql-de662f2e0e7b